mconlon17/vivo-template-catalog/README.md

 For VIVO themes, the Vitro templates are processed, then the VIVO templates overriding any Vitro templates of the same name, then the VIVO theme templates are processed, overriding any VIVO or Vitro templates of the same name.

+## Outputs

+1. For each template, the information described above
+1. A tab separated list of template and tag -- one line for each template/tag combination, sorted by template, then tag
+1. A tab separated list of tag and template -- one line for each tag/template combination, sorted by tag, then template